PEPLabs/JS-MP-LOGIN/README.md

 ## Description

-In this mini project you'll be expected to take code a login using concepts you've learned in HTML and JS.
+In this mini project you'll be expected to code a login using concepts you've learned in HTML and JS.
 YOu'll need knowledge of HTML, JavaScript, and DOM Manipulation to complete this mini project.

 ## Where to start